What we know about white homeowner charged with shooting Ralph Yarl

 Mr Lester told investigators that he had just lain down when the doorbell rang, he picked up a .32 pistol and opened the interior door of his house.

-He told police that he was a Black male pulling on the exterior door and thought he was trying to break into the property.
+He told police that he saw a Black male pulling on the exterior door and thought he was trying to break into the property.

 Mr Lester says that he fired twice and that no words were exchanged with the victim.